ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+IF I SHOULD DIE TO-NIGHT.
+If I should die to-night,
+MMy friends would look upon my quiet face
+Before they laid it in its resting place,
+And deem that death had left it almost fair;
+And, laying snow white flowers against my hair,
+Would smooth it down with tearful tenderness,
+And fold my hands with lingering caress,
+Poor hands, so empty and cold to-night!
+If I shenld te towtel

 My friends would call to mind, with loving thought
-Some gentle word the frozen lips had said;
+Some gentle word the frozen lips had sald;
 Errands on which the willing feet had sped
 The memory of my selfishness and pride,
-My hasty words, would all be put aside.
+My hasty words, would all be put aside,
 And so I should be loved and mourned to-night.
-Ir I should dle to-night,
+If I should die to-night,
-grea heartsertranged would turn once more to me,
+iven hearts estranged would turn once more to me,
 The eyes that chill me with averted glance
-would look upon me as of yore perchance,
+Would look upon me as of yore perchance,
 And soften, in the old, famfliar way,
-!&quot;&#x27;, wiru stuim war with umb, unconscions alay?
+or who could war with dumb, unconscious clay I
-So I might rest, furglven of all, tonight.
+So I might rest, forgiven of all, to-night.
-Ol Irlend.
-I pra o I, rtal:
+Oh, friends, I pray tonight
-The way is lonelylet me feel them now.
+The way is lonely--let me feel them now.
 Think gently of me; I am travel worn;
-g? &#x27;oiterine, teet are pierceod with many a thorn.
+y laltering feet are pierced with many a thorn.
 Forgive, oh hearts estranged, forgive I plea
 </td></tr></table>